 We hope to see you and your friends at this special event!

-Also in the 2023-2024 season, Malinda was a featured soloist with the Spokane Symphony for their performances of Beethoven’s 9th Symphony and Ralph Vaughan Williams’s “A Sea Symphony.”
+In the 2023-2024 season, Malinda was a featured soloist with the Spokane Symphony for their performances of Beethoven’s 9th Symphony and Ralph Vaughan Williams’s “A Sea Symphony.”
 Of her performance of the Vaughan Williams, the Spokesman-Review said Malinda “took on the challenges of Vaughan Williams’ writing for the solo soprano and vanquished every one.”

 Ms. Wagstaff earned her master of music degree from Indiana University Jacobs School of Music while studying with Carol Vaness and her bachelor of music from the Eastman School of Music under the tutelage of Ruth Hennessy.
 While at Indiana University, she performed as Mutter in “Hänsel und Gretel” and First Lady in “Die Zauberflöte.”
 Opera workshop performances included scenes from “Manon Lescaut” and “Tosca.”